MrLoydHD/eShop/README.md

 docker compose restart grafana
 ```

+## Data Masking and Security

+The implementation includes comprehensive data masking for sensitive information:

+- **Personal Information**: User names, emails, and identifiers are masked in traces and logs
+- **Payment Information**: Credit card details, expiration dates, and security codes are properly masked
+- **Infrastructure Details**: Internal server addresses and connection details are protected

+For examples and details of the data masking implementation, refer to the [monitoring details documentation](docs/eshop-monitoring-details.md).

+## Jaeger Monitoring

+Jaeger is configured to monitor all eShop services and provides detailed distributed tracing:

+- **Service Discovery**: Automatically detects all instrumented services
+- **End-to-End Tracing**: Follows requests across service boundaries
+- **Trace Filtering**: Supports filtering by service, operation, and trace attributes
+- **Performance Analysis**: Detailed timing information for each operation
+- **Security Integration**: Works with the data masking implementation to protect sensitive data

+For more information on the Jaeger implementation, see the [monitoring details documentation](docs/eshop-monitoring-details.md).

 ## Load Testing the Application

 A comprehensive load testing suite is included to verify the observability implementation: